 Taxi is also great for couples, of course.
 And it’s so cheap compared to most other destinations that it often makes no sense to even look at the public transportation options in Dubai at all.

-Take the metro for longer distances and during rush hours.
+TIP: Take the metro for longer distances and during rush hours.
+Traffic can be quite bad in Dubai at peak times, so keep this in mind when planning your day.

 For transportation from the Dubai airport to your hotel and back, you can also book a private airport transfer.
 It’s cheaper than the hotel cars and you can be sure that there is a car for you exactly when you need it.